yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

     > [...]
 Not having all of the bells and whistles that keynote and powerpoint do forces you to present your work simply, and I think that when you do this properly, it is very powerful.

     Exactly.
 Less is more.

+[^1]: Yes, I started with PowerPoint, like most people did.
+Then my brain was washed by LaTeX just like many people in academia.

+[^2]: I like the old version of keydown more than the current new version.

+[^3]: Similarly, I don't want to convince everyone of using Markdown instead of LaTeX.
+There are people who are really comfortable with LaTeX, which is totally fine.